 I was a Chateaubriand Fellow at Sciences Po-Paris between February-June 2013.
 I served as a visiting researcher at the Migration, Integration, and Transnationalization research unit of the Berlin Social Science Research Center (WZB) between September 2013-January 2014.
 I will spend the Spring semester of 2015 at the Center for Islamic Studies of the University of Oxford as an Imam Tirmizi Visiting Fellow.

-My publications include an article that appeared in the June 2014 edition of WZB Mitteilungen (WZB's Research Quarterly), opinion pieces on immigration politics published by Hürriyet Daily News, and a forthcoming book chapter on the Turkish diaspora in Europe.
+My publications include an article that appeared in the June 2014 edition of WZB Mitteilungen (WZB's Research Quarterly), a forthcoming book chapter on the Turkish diaspora in Europe, and opinion pieces on immigration politics published by Hürriyet Daily News.
 I have presented my work at several conferences, including the Midwest Political Science Association (MPSA), the Middle Eastern Studies Association (MESA), the Council for European Studies (CES), and the European Consortium for Political Research (ECPR) annual meetings.
-Between Fall 2009 and Spring 2014, I served as a Teaching Assistant for courses on Democratization, Immigration Politics, European Politics, Social Movements, and Latin American Politics in the Department of Government.
+Between Fall 2009 and Spring 2014, I served as a Teaching Assistant for courses on Democratization, Immigration Politics, European Politics, Social Movements, American Government, and Latin American Politics in the Department of Government.
 I will be teaching American Government in the Fall semester of 2014.

 GOV 310L • American Government

 This course is an introduction to American government and politics.
 While the main focus is on the national level, additional attention is paid to the state and local governments of Texas.
 Topics will include U.S. political history, political institutions, elections, public opinion, rights and freedoms, and public policy issues.